cseitz/spl-project/README.md

 ## Code Submissions

-Below, I showcase each programming paradigm and provide some sample code that illustraits it.
+Below, I showcase each programming paradigm and provide some sample code that illustrates it.

 Inside of `javascript/main.js` and `rust/main.rs`, I include code that showcases all four paradigms.